DAVIDSON – High school athletic teams at Davidson Day School will join a conference in the 2019-20 school year, the school announced Friday.

 Other schools in the FAC will be Hickory Christian Academy, Statesville Christian School and University Christian High School in Hickory.

-Joining a conference will allow the school's athletes to gain all-conference recognition and win league championships.
+Joining a conference will allow the school's athletes to gain all-conference recognition and win league championship.

-Davidson Day, which has plans to move its upper school campus to property acquired on N.C.
+Davidson Day, which has plans to build athletic fields on property acquired on N.C.
 115 in Iredell County, has 15 varsity sports and others for middle school and fifth-grade students.
 Varsity boys and girls lacrosse will not be part of the FAC.